 - Net sale proceeds – when the syndicate is terminated.

 Expenses some months may be higher than the members’ contributions.
-At other times surplus of funds may build up during months when a horse is resting, but the most important assurance is that the members know from the outset what their monthly commitment is maximised at.
+At other times surplus of funds may build up during months when a horse is resting, but the most important assurance is that the members know from the outset what their monthly commitment is.

 Can Members be asked for more funds to meet additional costs?